Transitioning to a Microsoft account

 If you have more than one Bing Ads user name, you will need to use a different Microsoft account for each one.

 Yes.
 The create user option has been removed.
 If you want to add more users to your account, you should invite a user.
 For more information, see How do I give someone access to my Bing Ads account?.

-If you want to change the Microsoft account that you use to sign in to Bing Ads, you should contact Customer Support.
+If you want to change the Microsoft account that you use to sign in to Bing Ads, you should contact support.
 Alternatively, you can go through the process of inviting a new user-using the Microsoft email and password that you want to use moving forward-and then remove the user who has the Microsoft account you no longer want associated with your Bing Ads account.
 For information on how to do this, see How do I give someone access to my Bing Ads account?.

 When you first sign in after transitioning to a Microsoft account, you might see your old user name in the upper-right corner of the website.
 After a short period, or the next time you sign in, you'll see your Microsoft account email address instead.